 Long Term Effects:

-- Health and Behavioral Problems: Sexually abused children who report their abuse and are not believed or do not receive appropriate care are at greater risk for psychological, emotional, social and physical problems throughout their lifetime.
+- Health and Behavioral Problems: Sexually abused children who do not or who report their abuse and are not believed or do not receive appropriate care are at greater risk for psychological, emotional, social and physical problems throughout their lifetime.
 It is extremely important to react calmly, appropriately and remain supportive if a child reports abuse.

 - Drug and/or Alcohol Problems: Victims of child sexual abuse are at greater risk for developing drug and alcohol related problems.
 Reports indicate that as many as 80% of sexual abuse survivors use drugs and/or alcohol excessively.

-- Teenage Pregnancy and Sexual Health: Girls who are victims of sexual abuse at a young age are three times more likely to become pregnant before their 18th Reports indicate that as many as 60% of teenage pregnancies are preceded by sexual abuse and/or rape by a significantly older male.
-Statistics show that more than 75% of teenage victims of sexual trafficking (commonly referred to as teenage prostitution) have been sexually abused in their past.
+- Teenage Pregnancy and Sexual Health: Girls who are victims of sexual abuse at a young age are three times more likely to become pregnant before their 18th birthday.
+Reports indicate that as many as 60% of teenage pregnancies are preceded by sexual abuse and/or rape by a significantly older male.
+Statistics show that more than 75% of teenage victims of sexual trafficking have been sexually abused in their past.